19hours/sg-statutes/Acts/Pensions Act.md

 Abolition or re-organisation of office

-18.—(1) If an officer holding a pensionable office retires or is removed from the public service in consequence of the abolition of his office or for the purpose of facilitating improvement in the department in which he belongs by which greater efficiency or economy can be effected, he may be granted a pension at the rate of —
+18\. —(1) If an officer holding a pensionable office retires or is removed from the public service in consequence of the abolition of his office or for the purpose of facilitating improvement in the department in which he belongs by which greater efficiency or economy can be effected, he may be granted a pension at the rate of —

 (a) one five-hundredth (1/

 500

-th) of his annual pensionable emoluments in respect of each complete month of pensionable service until two- hundred-and-forty five-hundredths (240/
+th) of his annual pensionable emoluments in respect of each complete month of pensionable service until two-hundred-and-forty five-hundredths (240/

 500